codecrafters-io/build-your-own-redis/stage_descriptions/replication-03-hc6.md

 We'll learn more about how this replication works in later stages.

-For this stage, your primary task is to update the `INFO replication` command handler to check the server's runtime configuration:
+For this stage, your primary task is to update the `INFO replication` command handler to check the server's configuration:

 - If the user does not include the `--replicaof` flag, respond with `role:master`.
 - If the user includes the `--replicaof` flag, respond with `role:slave`.